johnmath/snap-sp23/README.md

 targetproperties (string): An array representation of the list of target properties.
                            e.g. '[(race, White), (sex, Male)]'

-t0frac (float): value between [0, 1] for t0 fraction of target property
+t0frac (float): value between [0, 1] for t0 fraction of target property.

 t1frac (float): value between [0, 1] for t1 fraction of target property. (t0 < t1)

 shadowmodels (int): Number of shadow models per fraction.
+Default: 4.

 poisonlist (string): An array representation of the list of poisoning rates as decimals (between 0 and 1).
                      e.g. '[0.03, 0.05]'